-Currently in the U.S., more than 20 million Americans struggle with substance abuse.
-However, only about 7 percent get the help they need from a formal addiction treatment center.
+Currently, in the U.S., more than 20 million Americans struggle with substance use.
+However, only about seven percent get the help they need from a formal addiction treatment center.
+Often, people recognize that they need help with addiction issues but cannot commit to inpatient residential treatment for any number of reasons.

 Day treatment is recommended for patients transitioning from residential settings.
-Sometimes called PHP, partial hospitalization allows clients to demonstrate their progress, practice newfound skills, and continue building their sober support system.
+Partial hospitalization allows patients to demonstrate their progress, practice newfound skills, and continue building their sober support system.

 How Does Day Treatment (Partial Hospitalization) Work?

-Swift River provides treatment in three phases, including detox and medical stabilization.
-Once clients have successfully detoxed from substances, they engage in a 30- or 60-day residential program, where they learn about addiction and recovery through a variety of therapies.
+Vertava Health of Massachusetts provides treatment in three phases, including detox and medical stabilization.
+Once clients have safely and successfully detoxed from substances, they engage in a 30- or 60-day residential program, where they learn about addiction and recovery through a variety of therapies.

-Clients are then enrolled in the third phase of treatment, which is day treatment (partial hospitalization).
+Clients are then enrolled in the third phase of treatment, which is day treatment (partial hospitalization or PHP).
 Day treatment provides clients the opportunity to apply their newly learned sober-living skills before returning to the community.

-Therapists may also help clients form an aftercare plan, which often include sober activities, like support groups and 12-step meetings.
+Therapists may also help clients form an aftercare plan, which often includes sober activities like support groups and 12-step meetings.

-What Does Day Treatment (Partial Hospitalization) Look Like At Swift River?
+What Does Day Treatment (PHP) Look Like At Vertava Health Of Massachusetts?

 Addiction can lead to chaos and confusion in many areas of life.
 Because of this, one of the main goals of addiction treatment is to reintroduce structure to the client’s daily life.